 Select Recent Matters

 - Fowler Packing Company, Inc. v.
 Lanier, Case No. 16-16236 (9th Cir.
 Dec.
 20, 2016).
 In a published decision, the U.S. Court of Appeals for the Ninth Circuit held unanimously that Fowler Packing and Gerawan Farming had stated an Equal Protection Clause claim against the State of California based on allegations that newly-enacted wage-and-hour legislation (AB 1513) arbitrarily carved them out from the protections of this law.
+The decision was recognized as one of five Top Appellate Reversals of 2016 by the Daily Journal.
 For additional information, see the Ninth Circuit opinion and media coverage from The Los Angeles Times, Politico, Fresno Bee and Courthouse News.

 - Lead counsel for Gerawan Farming, the nation's largest grower of peaches, in a landmark case that struck down as unconstitutional the forced contracting procedures under the California Agricultural Labor Relations Act.
 Gerawan Farming, Inc. v.
 Agricultural Labor Relations Board (ALRB), 236 Cal.App.4th 1024 (2015).
 The case is now before the California Supreme Court.
 For more, please see the decision and related press coverage in The New York Times, The Los Angeles Times, The San Francisco Chronicle, the OC Register and California Lawyer.